lionel75013/sabrMC/README.md

 The Sigma Alpha Beta Rho model (SABR) first designed by Hagan & al. is very popular and used extensively by practitioners for interest rates derivatives.
 In this framework, volatility is stochastic following a geometric brownian motion with no drift, whereas the forward rate dynamics are modeled with a CEV process.
-However, despite the simplicity of its formulation, it does not allow for closed form analytical solutions.
+However, despite the simplicity of its formulation, it does not allow for exact closed form analytical solutions.
+As a matter of fact,  Hagan used singular perturbation techniques to obtain the price of european option under the SABR model.

 Moreover as pointed by early authors Andersen (1995) and Andersen & Andreasen (2000) Euler-Maruyama and Milstein discretization scheme are biased for the CEV process, and monte carlo simulations will exhibit significant bias even with a high number of simulated paths.